Custom Extra Long Rails For High-Deck Mounting Installations

 Action Flyboarding has added 4 of our 12-Foot Rails to their floating dock anchored at Catalina Island California.
 They have 4 PWC's that run their Flyboards.
 The Rails allow them to load and store their PWC's when not in use.
 As a bonus, the 12-Foot Rails add a great visual attraction when tilted up.
 Click on the picture to see more images.

-If you want to see some Flyboarding pictures, click here which will open in a separate browser windoe.
+If you want to see some Flyboarding pictures, click here or on the accompanying picture.

 Previous customers without swim platforms have paid over $5,000 to have a swim platform added…plus the cost of removing their houseboat from the lake.
 But our new 12-foot Rails are a much less expensive way to solve the problem.
 The additional length allows you to mount the Rail Frame up on the higher deck, and to achieve the optimum angle so the Rails and your loaded PWC are not touching the water!

-The longer Rails are an additional $300, and they have to be shipped via overland truck at an additional $100 to $150 depending on your location.
+The longer Rails are an additional $475 which includes the walk-way between the Rail tubes, and they have to be shipped via overland truck at an additional cost.
 You will see the longer Rails as an option on the order form.
 We can quote the additional shipping cost if you tell us the commercial shipping address or marina.
-They cannot be shipped to a residentially-zoned address.
+12-Foot Rails cannot be shipped to a residentially-zoned address.

 FAQ’s About the Long Rails

+Q: Why is there a "walk-way" between the 12-foot Rails?
 A: You don't need it on the 8-foot Rails, but it is required for the long Rails.
 It allows you to walk out to the end of your Rails which makes it easier to connect the rope-hook to your PWC, and also easier to lift the bow of your PWC up into the Rails as you push the winch button.
-The higher you can raise the bow of your PWC, the more gradual the angle can be, and the easier it is for your winch to do its job.
-The Walk-Way is made out of rugged 3/16" thick aluminum with foot-traction cutouts.
-It is an additional $125 for the standard 8-foot Rails, and $175 for the 12-foot Rails..
+The higher you can raise the bow of your PWC, the more gradual the Rail angle can be, and the easier it is for your winch to do its job.
+The Walk-Way is made out of rugged 1/8 " thick aluminum with foot-traction cutouts.